kranzky/insoluble/folly.md

 As I walked through the grocery store, I ducked to avoid the construct of shrieking children.
 The porcelain tiles were littered with cream, butter, and pans.
 I quickly grabbed a cream cheese sandwich, ate it in haste, and creaked my way out, feeling utterly overwhelmed by the chaotic atmosphere.

 As I continued on, I noticed the sound of properly arranged rhythms echoing from a primitive instrument, reminiscent of a cat's purring.
-"Is that a meow, or is it hissing?"
-I wondered aloud, my curiosity piqued by the feline-like noise.
-The walls around me, adorned with classic art, gave off a disturbingly eerie vibe.
-"I shouldn't be entering," I whispered to myself, my courage faltering.
-My footsteps echoed through the halls, each step bringing me closer to an unknown decision and fate.

 ---